 Different venues across Darlington offer support and the festival promotes theatre, exhibitions, literature, musical performances, readings, film screenings, comedy nights and arts and crafts markets.
 It’s a great way of sharing the arts and of reaching new people.

 Jabberwocky Market is a festival of world-class small-scale theatre in venues around Darlington.

-Creative Darlington supported Festival of Thrift at Lingfield Point in Darlington, ‘ a FREE fun celebration of everyday living with upcycling, recycling and finding the sassiness in sustainable living!’, which attracted 27,000 visits in September 2013.
-It topped that in 2014, with over double the total amount of visitors.
+Creative Darlington and Darlington Borough Council supported Festival of Thrift at Lingfield Point in Darlington from 2013 to 2015.
+Festival of Thrift, ‘ a FREE fun celebration of everyday living with upcycling, recycling and finding the sassiness in sustainable living!’, attracted 27,000 visits in September 2013, 40,000 visits in 2014 and 45,000 visits in 2015.

 The Festival of Thrift was founded and is curated by John Orchard and Wayne and Gerardine Hemingway MBE with Stella Hall as the Festival Director.
-Creative Darlington supports Darlington artists, arts organisation and schools engagement with the Festival of Thrift and the promotion of Darlington through the festival.
+Our support helped Darlington artists, arts organisations and schools engage with the Festival of Thrift whilst in Darlington and the promotion of Darlington through the festival.